hdShang/arxiv-daily/docs/cs-CV/2025-06-20/papers/250616826v1-anytraverse-an-off-road-traversability-framework-with-vlm-and-human-.md

 ---
 layout: default
-title: AnyTraverse: An off-road traversability framework with VLM and human operator in the loop
+title: "AnyTraverse: An off-road traversability framework with VLM and human operator in the loop"
 ---

 # AnyTraverse: An off-road traversability framework with VLM and human operator in the loop